Joseon: Art

 The Mid-Joseon period painting styles moved toward increased realism.
 A national painting style of landscapes called "true view" began – moving from the traditional Chinese style of idealized general landscapes to particular locations exactly rendered.
 While not photographic, the style was academic enough to become established and supported as a standardized style in Korean painting.
 At this time China ceased to have pre-eminent influence, Korean art took its own course, and became increasingly distinctive to the traditional Chinese painting.

 Ceramics are a form of popular art during the Joseon period.
 Examples of ceramics include white porcelain or white porcelain decorated with cobalt, copper red underglaze, blue underglaze and iron underglaze.
 Ceramics from the Joseon period differ from other periods because artists felt that each piece of art deserved its own uniquely cultivated personality.

 Beginning in the 10th century, white porcelain has been crafted in Korea.
-Historically overshadowed by the popularity of celadon, it was not until the 15th and 16th centuries that white porcelain was recognized for its own artistic value.
+Historically overshadowed by the popularity of celadon, it was not until the 15th and 16th centuries that white porcelain, also known as baekje, was recognized for its artistic value.
 Among the most prized of Korean ceramics are large white jars.
 Their shape is symbolic of the moon and their color is associated with the ideals of purity and modesty of Confucianism.
 During this period, the bureau that oversaw the meals and court banquets of the royal family strictly controlled the production of white porcelain.

 Blue and white porcelain artifacts decorating white porcelain with paintings and designs in underglaze by using natural cobalt pigment are another example of popular wares of the Joseon period.
 Many of these items were created by court painters employed by the royal family.
 During this period, the popular style of landscape paintings is mirrored in the decoration of ceramics.
 Initially developed by the Chinese at the Jingdezhen kilns in the mid-14th century, Joseon began to produce this type of porcelain from the 15th century under Chinese influence.
 The first cobalt imported from China was used by Korean artists.
 In 1463 when sources of cobalt were discovered in Korea, artists and their buyers found the material was inferior in quality and preferred the more expensive imported cobalt.
 Korean porcelain with imported cobalt decoration contradict the emphasis of an orderly, frugal and moderate life in Neo-Confucianism.

 Strikingly different from cobalt, porcelain items with a copper-red underglaze are the most difficult to successfully craft.
 During production, these items require great skill and attention or will turn gray during the process of firing.
 While the birthplace of ceramics with copper red underglaze is widely disputed, these items originated during 12th century in Korea and became increasingly popular during the second half of the Joseon period.
 Some experts have pointed to the kilns of Bunwon-ri in Gwangju, a city that played a significant role in the production of ceramics during the Joseon period, as a possible birthplace.

 Porcelain was also decorated with iron.
 These items commonly consisted of jars or other utilitarian pieces.